-- a) If you are currently a Provider of the National Hairdressing Apprenticeship Program and wish to offer another cognate program with a Co-ordinating Provider you must fill out the form in Section 3.4.
-If your organisation is already an approved Collaborating Provider for the National Hairdressing Apprenticeship Programme, please enter your Provider QQI number. - b) Please refer to Section 1.7 (Roles of key Assessment, Verification and Assessment/Examination Personnel) of this guide for information on the roles of the internal verifier, Manager, QA manager and enter the appropriate details.
+- 1) If you are currently a Provider of the National Apprenticeship Program and wish to offer another cognate program with a Co-ordinating Provider you must fill out the form in Section 3.4.
+If your organisation is already an approved Collaborating Provider for the National Apprenticeship Programme, please enter your Provider QQI number. - 2) Please refer to Section 1.7 (Roles of key Assessment, Verification and Assessment/Examination Personnel) of this guide for information on the roles of the internal verifier, co-ordinator, QA manager and enter the appropriate details.
 Where there is only one internal verifier involved with the qualification, please enter the name as requested.
-In this case, he/she will need to carry out the liaison function of the internal verifier Manager, as described in Section 2. - c) Complete as requested.
+In this case, he/she will need to carry out the liaison function of the internal verifier co-ordinator, as described in Section 2. - 3) Complete as requested.

+3.4 Application for Collaborating Provider Approval for Cognate Programme

+You should submit this form for Collaborating Provider Approval for a cognate programme with a lead provider other than the National Apprenticeship Programme where the form The ETB 02 should be used.
+It should be completed in accordance with the relevant guidance notes and the Programme Syllabus.

+It is preferential that this form is completed electronically.
+If completing this form by hand use black ink and block capitals.

 Title of Award Level and Award Code of the programme for which approval is sought

 Title Number

 Title Number

 Title Number

 Provider Details

 Name of Provider

 Provider QQI Number

-Name of the Collaborating Provider's Programme Manager responsible for programme
+Name of the Collaborating Provider's Programme Manager to be responsible for the Programme

-Mr/Mrs/Ms/Dr Choose an item.
+Mr/Ms/Mrs/Dr Choose an item.

 Surname

 Forename

-If different from above, telephone number

-Email address
+Official Position

+Telephone Number

+E-mail Address

 Name of the Quality Assurance Officer to be responsible for the Programme

-Mr/Mrs/Ms/Dr
+Mr/Ms/Mrs/Dr Choose an item.

 Surname

+Forename

+Official Position

-Forename Telephone number
+Telephone Number

-If different from above, telephone number Fax number

-Email address
+E-mail Address

-Please circle Yes / No to declare if your organisation has had a previous application for approval refused or withdrawn by The ETB or any awarding/examinations body
+Please tick (✓) the appropriate box(es) to declare if your organisation has had a previous application for approval refused or withdrawn by The ETB or any awarding/examinations body